Skip to content

 Refer to the API documentation on the sidebar to explore all the capabilities of Prefect AWS!

-For more tips on how to use tasks and flows in a Collection, check out Using Collections!
+For more tips on how to use blocks and tasks in Prefect integration libraries, check out the docs!

 If you encounter any bugs while using prefect-aws, feel free to open an issue in the prefect-aws repository.

-If you have any questions or issues while using prefect-aws, you can find help in either the Prefect Discourse forum or the Prefect Slack community.
+If you have any questions or issues while using prefect-aws, you can find help in the Prefect Slack community.